-If you are in business – let’s suppose you are, whether you’re in business for yourself or employed – then chances are you have been making plans for the new year.
-Let’s also assume that your plans for 2019 include strategies on how to improve your success rate.
+If you are in business – let’s suppose you are, whether you’re in business for yourself or employed – then chances are you have been making plans to further your career.
+Let’s also assume that your plans for the current fiscal year include strategies on how to improve your success rate.
 And since nearly every business these days is global, we aren’t far off to deduce that your plans include being a global success.

 As you grow in your professional role, the skills which got you into your position won’t be the same skills which will elevate your global career.
 Add to that some of the learned behaviors that most of us pick up over the years and which aren’t particularly helpful when doing business across national and cultural borders.
 Here are nine of the non-supportive habits you want to let go, if you’re serious about achieving cross-cultural superstardom.